top of page

 why don’t you slow down...focus on Kenya?

 Regulatory procedures are a greater barrier than the scientific selection or farmer adoption.
 We will need to register the locally-selected product in each country.
-In Kenya, these regulatory steps have taken over four years so far.
+In Kenya, these regulatory steps took six years.
 This is why (despite recommendations from business advisors who said we should succeed in Kenya before we try anywhere else) in 2018 we started training scientists to get the ball rolling in eleven other countries.
-Scientists experienced with the Striga problem from 18 other countries have expressed interest in this novel way to control Striga and we plan to provide them with the training.
-In 2020-2021, in cooperation with the Kansas State Fusarium Workshop team, we will train as many scientists as possible, funding permitting.
+Uganda will be the next country for expansion with regulatory trials launching in 2024.
+We are working with the East Africa Community Harmonized Biocontrol Regulations and anticipate gaining regulatory approval in Tanzania after Uganda, which will then grant approval in the other five EAC member states.
+As funding has allowed, we have started efforts to expand into Ethiopia, Cameroon, Ghana, and Nigeria.

 How could we get this to farmers faster?

-1. Training more scientists will bring more brains to the game - allowing us to work on spore selection and efficacy more quickly.
+2. Training more scientists will bring more brains to the game - allowing us to work through the regulatory protocol and expand the innovation platform.

 4. DNA analysis will validate other toxicology reports and gene transfer capacity.